deegeorgie/MischMart1/README.md

 **Design and implementation**

 I started the project by exploring [Dribbble](https://dribbble.com/) and other retail apps on the web such as [Aliexpress](https://www.aliexpress.com) to try and draw inspiration from these.
 Along the way, I inspected the HTML code and jotted down details about certain elements that could be reused in my own app.
 This permitted me to land a simple visual design with basic functionalities.
+I made use of the following tools to design my prototypes:

+- The [Justinmind prototyper](https://www.justinmind.com/) for the web application
+- [Ionic Creator](https://creator.ionic.io/share/0990d92231a7) for the mobile app

 After this stage, I scaffolded my express application using the application generation tool (*express-generator*).
 I then reorganized the directory structure to suit my needs.